SolidOS/solidos/README.md

 We keep track of stuff to do in Git issues of each repo.
 [Here](https://github.com/solid/solidos/issues) is the link to the SolidOS open issues.
 But make sure to visit the underlying repos for specific issues (see: [SolidOS technical intro](#-SolidOS-technical-intro) for links).

+Writing tests as a way to understand the code is always a good idea.
+Tests, in each repo, should be found in the `test` folder.
+One can start from there or/and add tests there.

 ### For anyone who likes builds or GitHub CI or releases or deployments

 There is a process and code in place to help with SolidOS releases.
 However, we would like to get better and automatize as much as possible.
 We describe next each part.